wavefrontHQ/help/metrics_intro.md

 All users can then receive [alerts](https://docs.wavefront.com/alerts.html), drill down into the prepared dashboards and charts, and start finding the root cause for problems.

 In terms of retention period, there are two metric types:
 * Persistent metrics, which are retained for 18 months.
-By default, all ingested metrics are persistent but are convertible to ephemeral.
+By default, all ingested metrics are persistent but are convertible.
 * Ephemeral metrics, which are retained for 28 days.
+By default, only the [internal metrics](https://docs.wavefront.com/wavefront-internal-metrics.html) are ephemeral and they are not convertible.

 A Super Admin user in Super Admin mode can change the ephemerality of individual metrics or metrics namespaces.
 Converting persistent metrics to ephemeral improves the query performance and reduces the cardinality.